TheBlueDotGame/The-Accountant/docs/about.md

 1. The programming language Computantis software is written in is the [Go](https://go.dev/).

 The choice of programming language was made based on these arguments:
-   - Well maintained and trusted cryptography library.
-In Go it is part of the standard library.
+   - Well maintained and trusted cryptography library - in Go it is part of the standard library.
-   - Relatively fast language.
-It is faster than Java and slower (not always) than Rust.
+   - Relatively fast language - it is faster than Java and slower (not always) than Rust.
-   - Compiled language on many architectures, no virtual machine.
-It uses LLVM as a compiler backend allowing for a large spectrum of architectures to be run on.
+   - Compiled language on many architectures, no virtual machine -  it uses LLVM as a compiler backend allowing for a large spectrum of architectures to be run on.
-   - Language that is pragmatic and easy to maintain.
-It is C with GC and abstractions.
+   - Language that is pragmatic and easy to maintain - it is C with GC and abstractions.
-   - Safe language.
-It has GC, powerful error handling and a great typing system.
+   - Safe language - it has GC, powerful error handling and a great type system.
-   - Language that scales well and has good support for executing concurrent code.
-It is known to be the language of the cloud and can run thousands of goroutines without performance issues.
+   - Language that scales well and has good support for executing concurrent code - it is known to be the language of the cloud and can run thousands of goroutines without performance issues.
-   - Tests built into the language.
-It has it in the standard library.
+   - Tests built into the language - it has it in the standard library.
-   - Paradigm-independent language that will not force OOP or functional programming.
-Not forcing developers to any style.
+   - Paradigm-independent language that will not force OOP or functional programming - it isn't forcing developers to any style.
-   - Good control over memory layout, you can do things like in C, but you can be safer than in Java.
+   - Good control over memory layout - you can do things like in C, but you can be safer than in Java.
-   - Good speed of development.
-It is known for being very efficient to produce software.
+   - Good speed of development - it is known for being very efficient to produce software.
-   - Simple and pragmatic composition and packaging system.
-Great standard library so you do not have to use third-party solutions.
+   - Simple and pragmatic composition and packaging system - has great standard library, so you do not have to use third-party solutions.

 2. The repository part of the software is abstracted away so any database may be used.
 Nevertheless, Computantis is using the [MongoDB](https://www.mongodb.com/) database and is optimized for this database usage.